rdfportal/website/documents/manual.md

 ---

 {% lang 'en' %}
-### Heading

-Body text

 ## 1. Getting started

 ### What is RDF Portal?

 RDF Portal is a platform for accessing and integrating life science datasets represented in the Resource Description Framework (RDF).
-It currently hosts 53 RDF datasets with approximately 198.4 billion triples, covering genomic, proteomic, chemical, disease, and other biomedical domains.
+It hosts a wide range of RDF datasets covering genomic, proteomic, chemical, disease, and other biomedical domains.

 The portal is maintained by the Database Center for Life Science (DBCLS) and provides multiple ways to access data — from browsing and downloading to querying via SPARQL endpoints and AI-assisted interfaces.
+For more details on the background, history, and mission of RDF Portal, see the [About](https://rdfportal.github.io/website/about/) page.

 ### Key concepts for beginners